ec500-software-engineering/exercise-1-modularity-xhyzzZ/README.md

 <img align = center src = "https://github.com/leonshen95/EC500/blob/master/EC500%20diagram%201.jpg?raw=true">

 My data pipeline is: input --> check --> immediate output.

+## Multi-Thread Architecture:
-I use random number to make 10 threads in a thread pool and let each thread select one random patient to detect and print it information out.
-Also, I make 10 threads sleep 1 second so that they can run concurrently.
+I use random number to make 10 threads in a thread pool and let each thread select one random patient information to detect and print it out.
+Also, I make 10 threads for each thread to sleep 1 second so that they can run concurrently.

 ## Outcome Display:
 Run MultiThread.py and the data directory is PatientInformation, which has ten patient information.